Recommended by:

 What does “no-logs VPN” mean?

-No-logs policy is quite tricky to achieve since some countries force VPN services to store your data for at least some time.
+The no-logs policy is hard to “comply with” since, in some countries, VPN services are required by law to store your data for at least some time.
 If you want the best data protection possible, check out VPNs that operate in jurisdictions without data collection laws.

 Premium online protection